jgherruzo/JGH_GrocyAssistant/README.md

 /get is the main command, it is used by a switch to control flow.
 After check that, Node red send to a function where  grocy API call is build.
 After that, API call is done and the answer is sent to a function where the msg is prepared.
 Then it is sent to msg telegram builder.

+#### 2.1.5 Add

+This feature helps you add items to the shopping list.
+Also if you defined a minimum level, when Grocy add it to the shoppping list add just the minimum you define, but maybe you want to buy more units.
+It works below the next command:

+/a_itemxunits

+/a is the main command, it is used by a switch to control flow.
+After check that, Node red send to a function where  grocy API call is build.
+After that, it is checked if everything goes well and API call is done.
+Then the answer is sent to a function where the msg done is prepared.
+Then it is sent to msg telegram builder.

+#### 2.1.6 Buy

 IMPORTANTE añadir Generico en la lista de tiendas y lanzar el inject antes de usar el grocy assistant